vedaRadev/sre-take-home-exercise-go/README.md

 `http.NewRequest` wraps) states that Body will be set to `NoBody` and the request's ContentLength will be set to 0 if the `bytes.Reader` has no content, which should be true in the case of a reader for an empty string.

+### Add a timeout context with a 500ms deadline to the request
+##### Discovery
+I was able to tell just by looking at the `checkHealth` that we weren't creating a request with a context containing a timeout.
+At this point I've also been working with this function for a bit and I've examined the program flow with a debugger several times.

+##### Why?
+The PDF explicitly states that endpoints that do not respond within 500ms should be considered unavailable.
+Creating a request with a context that contains a deadline will allow Go to abort the request (and any Goroutines that may have been spawned in the process of making it, provided they have the deadline context and are well-behaved) if the deadline is exceeded.
+There's no point in waiting for a response past 500ms so we'll just continue on and make sure to free the context's resources with the deferred `cancel()` call.

+##### Additional Note
+I also added the ability to disable the 500ms request timeout by passing `--no-req-timeout` as a command-line argument for the purposes of debugging.